 The engine must remain on the original side of the front or rear bulkhead as specified and supplied by the manufacturer for the particular model entered in the Championship.

-The engine must be orientated as fitted in the particular model entered in the Championship.

 11.7.3 Engine mountings and support members may be changed for alternative units and may be chassis mounted.